sandeep-iitr/Learnings-Big-Data-Machine-Learning/Artificial-Intelligenc/README.md

 - The ordering of values now affect.
 And the alpha beta still works, but due to chance, the expected values comes into picture.

+---
+---
+---
+---

+# Constraint satisfaction : 6.0

+## DEFINING CONSTRAINT SATISFACTION PROBLEMS 6.1
+- X is a set of variables, {X1, . . . ,Xn}.
+- D is a set of domains, {D1, . . . ,Dn}, one for each variable.
+- C is a set of constraints that specify allowable combinations of values.

+To solve a CSP, we need to define a state space and the notion of a solution.
+Each state in a CSP is defined by an assignment of values to some or all of the variables.